CammiePone/Planning-Docs/Arcanus.md

   - [ ] **Cult of The East**
     - [ ] Spawns at (x: 3072 to 4096, z: -512 to 512)
     - [ ] Guards a Gemstone Tablet made of Amethyst
-    - [ ] They are the masters of ??? and are the only way to obtain the spell
+    - [ ] They are the masters of Restraint Level Zero and are the only way to obtain the spell
   - [ ] **Cult of The West**
     - [ ] Spawns at (x: -3072 to -4096, z: -512 to 512)
     - [ ] Guards a Gemstone Tablet made of Emerald